 Phase 2 proposes developing the existing auditorium into a library café, which can act like a multi-functional hub where patrons can find their own use, ranging from being a place for learning to a place for socializing.

 The East Tennessee Community Design Center (ETCDC) was asked by the Friends of the Oak Ridge Public Library (ORPL) and Director Julie Forkner to develop concepts for renovating the interior layout of the existing library and to consider impactful exterior improvements.
 David Cockrill, AIA with Red Chair Architects – A2H served as the ETCDC professional volunteer advisor.
 David has extensive … Read MoreRead more

-The East Tennessee Community Design Center (ETCDC) was asked by the Friends of the Oak Ridge Public Library (ORPL) and Director Julie Forkner to develop concepts for renovating the interior layout of the existing library and consider impactful exterior improvements.
+The East Tennessee Community Design Center (ETCDC) was asked by the Friends of the Oak Ridge Public Library (ORPL) and Director Julie Forkner to develop concepts for renovating the interior layout of the existing library and to consider impactful exterior improvements.
 David Cockrill, AIA with Red Chair Architects – A2H served as the ETCDC professional volunteer advisor.
 David has extensive knowledge about the library and their needs.
 He developed several past studies that considered extensive renovation and expansion opportunities.

 David Cockrill and Leslie Fawaz, AIA, ETCDC Studio Director met at the site in March 2020 and discussed programming requirements with the ORPL staff members, volunteers, and Friends of the Library stakeholders.
 Based on the gathered input, the design team developed a conceptual floor plan and image boards, which were presented to the stakeholders during a video conference in April 2020.
 Following that meeting, the design team developed plans for phased interior building renovations and considered areas for exterior expansion.